rangane90/-Explore-Washington-D.C.-Bike-Rental-Dataset/README.md

 - Deploy a dashboard for interactive insights.

 ## Contributing
 Contributions are welcome!
-Feel free to fork the repository and submit pull requests.
+Please feel free to fix the repository and submit pull requests.

 ## License
 This project is licensed under the MIT License.